 Interpretation Burmese Buddhist Andagu Stone Stele

-Interpretation Burmese Andagu Stone Stele depicting the eight great events in the life of the Buddha with intricately carved scenes in minute detail dating to the Pagan Dynasty 11th-12th century are an amazing testimony to the master craftsmanship of the Pagan period.
+Interpretation Burmese Andagu Stone Stele depicts the eight great events in the life of the Buddha with intricately carved scenes in minute detail dating to the Pagan Dynasty 11th-12th century are an amazing testimony to the master craftsmanship of the Pagan period.

 Creating these intricate scenes so perfectly by hand must has involved a lot of time, labour, and love and devotion to the Buddha.
-We never cease to wonder about the person who must have spent many months carving and chiseling these intricate figures into the stone in such detail.
+We never cease to wonder about the person who must have spent many months carving and chiselling these intricate figures into the stone in such detail.

-The central figure of the Buddha image in this stele is seen here with a large, pronounced nose, thick lips, mouth slightly upturned at the corners, eyebrows meeting in the centre with eyes gazing downwards with large, elongated ears touching the shoulders.
+The central figure of the Buddha image in this stele is seen here with a large, pronounced nose, thick lips, mouth slightly upturned at the corners, eyebrows meeting in the centre eyes gazing downwards with large, elongated ears touching the shoulders.

 The facial expression and features of the Burmese Pagan Buddha statue vary, unlike those of the Gupta and some Indian Buddha styles where the facial features followed a more idealistic human-like appearance.